 LaplacesDemon version 15.03.19 is available for download.
 Highlights include: LaplacesDemon now has a Debug argument, distributions added such as asymmetric multivariate Laplace, Huang-Wand, inverse matrix gamma, inverse normal-Wishart, LASSO, Laplace mixture, matrix gamma, matrix normal, normal-Laplace, normal-Wishart, scaled inverse Wishart, Yang-Burger, and much more.

-LaplacesDemon is a contributed R package for Bayesian inference, and is freely available on the Comprehensive R Archive Network (CRAN).
-Often referred to as Laplace's Demon, LaplacesDemon is a complete environment for Bayesian inference within R.
+LaplacesDemon is a contributed R package for Bayesian inference, and is freely available for download.
+Often referred to as LD, LaplacesDemon is a complete environment for Bayesian inference within R.

-LaplacesDemon includes dozens of MCMC algorithms, Laplace Approximation with multiple optimization algorithms, scores of examples, dozens of additional probability distributions, numerous MCMC diagnostics, Bayes factors, posterior predictive checks, a variety of plots, elicitation, parameter and variable importance, and numerous additional utility functions.
+LaplacesDemon includes dozens of MCMC algorithms, Laplace Approximation, iterative quadrature, variational Bayes, over 100 examples, parallelization, big data, dozens of additional probability distributions, numerous MCMC diagnostics, Bayes factors, posterior predictive checks, a variety of plots, elicitation, parameter and variable importance, sensitivity analysis, validation, and much more.
 LaplacesDemon seeks to be generalizable and user-friendly to Bayesians, especially Laplacians.